shrihari-kulkarni-25/academyeureka-microservices/README.md

 ### -------------------------------------------------------------------------------------------------------

 As you can see, there are in total 6 individual spring boot applications, each configured to run on different ports.
-4 of these (courseservice, facutlyservice, feeservice, studentservice) will create 4 tables respectively in MY SQL database when started, and information about the rest 2 is given below.
+Four (courseservice, facutlyservice, feeservice, studentservice) of these are individual micro-services that implement CRUD operations on respective tables in MYSQL DB, and information about the rest 2 is given below.